 Under the terms of the awards, the actual value, if any, that the executive would receive at the end of the performance period and subsequent vesting period depends on the extent to which the cumulative performance objectives are achieved at the end of the performance period.
 Based on year-over-year comparisons, Management and the Committee deem these financial performance targets as relatively difficult to achieve or predict.

-In 2016, the final value of the awards before applying the Relative TSR modifier may vary from 0% to 200% of the target amount (a reduction from 300% in years prior), based on IPG's multi-year performance against financial objectives.
-The Relative TSR modifier can then adjust this rating upwards or downwards by up to 10%.
+In 2017, the final value of the awards may vary from 0% to 200% of the target amount, based on multi-year performance against financial objectives.

 PERFORMANCE-BASED CASH

 Performance Period and Vesting